Still got questions?

-Our family trips have a minimum age of 5 or 10 years old depending on the itinerary's physical rating, and a maximum age of 17.
+Our family trips have a minimum age of 5 or 10 (depending on the trip's physical rating) and a maximum age of 17.
 The minimum age is displayed in the trip page overview.

-Inclusions and extras vary from trip to trip, but at a minimum, all accommodation, transport and some meals will be included.
-Some activities are included, but you can also participate in optional activities for an additional fee.
+Inclusions and extras vary from trip to trip, but at a minimum, all accommodation, on-trip transport and some meals will be included.
+Many activities are included, but you can also join optional activities for an additional cost.

-Some trips might also recommend contributing to a group kitty, which is a pool of funds your leader will use to tip local guides, drivers and hotel staff, or buy groceries to prepare a group meal.
+Some trips might also recommend contributing to a group kitty to tip local guides, drivers and hotel staff, or buy groceries to prepare a group meal.

 Check the Essential Trip Information for more details about inclusions and extras.

-Like all Intrepid trips, you’ll have a blend of included activities and free time.
-You’ll often have planned activities in the morning, followed by free time in the afternoon.
+Our family trips are built with young explorers in mind, so we try to keep travel time to a minimum and go at a child-friendly pace.
+Like all Intrepid trips, you’ll have a blend of included activities and free time – often with planned activities in the morning, followed by free time in the afternoon.

-Alternatively, if we have two full days of activities, we follow it with a free day so you and the kids can relax.
+Sometimes you’ll have two full days of activities, but it’s always followed by a free day so you and the kids can relax.

-Yes, all travellers need a valid passport to join our trips (unless you've booked a trip in your home country).
+Yes, all travellers need a valid passport (unless you've booked a trip in your home country).
 We recommend that your passport has at least six months of validity as this is an entry requirement for many countries.

-Depending on your nationality and chosen travel destination, you may also require a visa.
+Depending on your nationality and where you’re travelling to, you may also require a visa.
 Contact your local embassy for more information about visa requirements.

 If children are joining you on a trip without their parents or guardians, you should obtain a letter of consent to travel before you leave home.
 This letter proves the children have permission to travel with you.